jonrietveld/camera-robot-path-plan/README.md

 # Camera-robot-path-plan
 This is a planning algorithm for planning the path of multiple camera equipt dubins (car-like) robots.
-It plans a path through an obsticle environment for all of the defined robots, and finds the best way to assign each robot to a set of shots using the [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) algorithm.
+It plans a path through an obsticle environment for all of the defined robots, and finds the best way to assign each robot to a set of shots using [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm), and finds the best way to get to a given shot with the [A* search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).
 It tries to minimize the distance all of the robots have to travel, while still capturing all shots defined.

 # Table of Contents
 * [Demo](#demo)